Each year, the Wilson Ornithological Society offers five categories of

 - Individuals are limited to one award per degree program or project.

-Grant winners are announced at the banquet during the annual meeting of the Wilson Ornithological Society.
+Grant winners are announced at the banquet during the annual meeting of the Wilson Ornithological Society, or at another time depending on the scheduling of the annual meeting.
 Winners (if not present at the meeting) will be notified within two weeks of annual meeting.
 A list of winners will be posted on this website within two weeks of the annual meeting.